jhudson8/gulp-web-modules/README.md

 ===============
 A server is also included to make viewing your application easy.
 It has the ability to return mock files an a simple plugin architecture to enhance it for your own needs.

-To include the ability to serve out mock files, see the [simple example gulpfile](https://github.com/jhudson8/gulp-web-modules/blob/master/example/gulpfile.js#L12)

-By default this starts with the mock server disabled but can be enabled by viewing localhost:8080/$admin